 But her new friend has secrets of her own.
 She can’t stay in Havnestad, or on two legs, unless Evie finds a way to help her.
 Now Evie will do anything to save her friend’s humanity, along with her prince’s heart—harnessing the power of her magic, her ocean, and her love until she discovers, too late, the truth of her bargain.

 To be honest I picked this book because of the cover.
-I love this cover!
+I was going through my Libro.fm list and fell in love with this cover!
 The cover was all I had to base this book off of and it was not what I was expecting.
 I thought it was going to be a typical retelling and it was- up until a point.
 And then everything just switches and it kinda blows you away.

 I enjoyed most of the book but it was a little slow at certain points and I just wasn't that enthralled with it.
 However, the last maybe hour or so of the book made up for it.
 I LOVED the ending!